DominikSch004/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer

-## A Pathfinding Visualizer, which allows the user to create a custom Maze and visulaize different Algorithms to solve the Maze and find the End Node.
+## A Pathfinding Visualizer, which allows the user to create a custom Maze and visualize different Algorithms to solve the Maze and find the End Node.

 ## Features